LvnLx/Tempus/README.md

 Even armed with an audio buffer interface that improved timing properties of the metronome, the problem of audio artifacts still remained.
 There were a few iterations that I worked through at this stage, however the prevalent theme was trying to make any changes to the metronome that might introduce audio artifacts *gradually*.
 An example of this is taking a short window from the time the change was requested (say `50` milliseconds), and gradually fading from the current audio buffer to another audio buffer.
 This is essentially crossfading, for which a visual example can be found [here](https://manual.audacityteam.org/man/fade_and_crossfade.html#dj)

-While helping reduce audio artifacts (primarily by making them quieter and more gradual), they were still celarly audible.
+While helping reduce audio artifacts (primarily by making them quieter and more gradual), they were still clearly audible.
 If the the crossfade is made at the exact halfway point of both clips, we might be able to avoid an abrupt jump between the samples between both clips, however audio artifacts can still occur as the clips may have drastically different sound content.
 Alas, the fading option doesn't address the underlying problem

 ##### Ensuring Completion

 A working solution to this problem took a few weeks, tons of brain racking, and some major mental reframing of the problem to arrive at.
 One of the main functional drivers was enabling real-time user changes.
-I had mentally associated real-time user changes with changing what was in the audio buffer **immediately**, and while that assessment was semanticlaly correct, one of the key details wasn't obvious:
+I had mentally associated real-time user changes with changing what was in the audio buffer **immediately**, and while that assessment was semantically correct, one of the key details wasn't obvious:

 > As soon as a clip has started playing, the remainder of the clip can finish playing back without impacting the correctness of the metronome's subsequent audio